Arizona Snowbowl, Arizona

 The Sunset triple chair at the bottom has mostly been turned into a terrain park, but we did take one run on that lift which was a nice mellow intermediate run as a warmup.

-The main action is on the Agassiz Triple chair which starts about 300-ft higher than the base and rises 2000 feet to the top at 11,500 feet.
+When we were there, the main action was on the Agassiz Triple chair which starts about 300-ft higher than the base and rises 2000 feet to the top at 11,500 feet.
 This lift serves a wonderful collection of intermediate and expert terrain.
-4 of the black runs were groomed from the top and all of the blue runs were.
+4 of the black runs were groomed from the top as well as all of the blue runs.
 They do a great job with grooming at this place with visible winch-cat anchors at the top of the steep runs allowing high-angle grooming.
 We lapped this chair all day and racked up quite a bit of vertical at 2000 ft a pop.
+This lift has since been replaced with a high-speed chondola (gondola / 6-pack chair combo) called the “Arizona Gondola”.
+This will be a huge improvement.

 The restaurants and lodges are pretty basic with pretty average food, but that is expected in a place like this that serves mostly local skiers.

 Although we really enjoyed our day there, we gave Snowbowl just a 2-star rating.
 This is mostly because of the highly variable snowfall that Snowbowl receives.
 It’s just a bit too far south and often gets cut-off from the storm track for weeks at a time.
-Although we hit it at a great time, the average is not up to par with other resorts on our list.
-For example, after February 2nd 2016, only 27″ fell over the next 10+ weeks they were open.
-The predicted El Nino pattern never happened it it was very dry.
+It’s not just snowfall though — by every metric in the stats above it is well below average.
+Although we hit it at a great time, the resort is not up to par with other resorts on our list.

 - Steep groomers